hamedajorlou/BUILD/README.md

 # BUILD: Bottom-Up Inference of Linear DAGs

-BUILD is a novel algorithm for causal discovery that uses a bottom-up approach to efficiently discover Directed Acyclic Graphs (DAGs) from observational data.
-This implementation provides state-of-the-art performance in learning causal structures with improved scalability and accuracy.
+BUILD is a novel algorithm for causal discovery that uses a bottom-up approach employing the precision matrix to efficiently discover Directed Acyclic Graphs (DAGs) from observational data.

 ![BUILD Algorithm Overview](DAGprec.jpeg)